chipsalliance/caliptra-rtl/README.md

 8. Simulate project with `caliptra_top_tb` as the top target

 ### Caliptra Top Verilator Steps: ###
-1. Setup tools, add to PATH (ensure Verilator, GCC, and riscv64-unknown-elf-gcc are available)
+1. Setup tools, add to PATH (ensure Verilator, GCC, and RISC-V toolchain are available)
 2. Define all environment variables above
     - For the initial test run after downloading repository, `iccm_lock` is recommended for TESTNAME
     - See [Regression Tests](#Regression-Tests) for information about available tests.
 3. Create a run folder for build outputs
     - Recommended to place run folder under `${CALIPTRA_WORKSPACE}/scratch/$USER/verilator/<date>`
-4. [OPTIONAL] By default, this run flow will use the riscv64 toolchain to compile test firmware (according to TESTNAME) into program.hex, iccm.hex, dccm.hex, and mailbox.hex.
+4. [OPTIONAL] By default, this run flow will use the RISC-V toolchain to compile test firmware (according to TESTNAME) into program.hex, iccm.hex, dccm.hex, and mailbox.hex.
 As a first pass, integrators may alternatively use the pre-built hexfiles for convenience (available for `iccm_lock` test).
 To do this, copy `iccm_lock.hex` to the run directory and rename to `program.hex`. `dccm.hex` should also be copied to the run directory, as-is.
 Use `touch iccm.hex mailbox.hex` to create empty hex files, as these are unnecessary for `iccm_lock` test.
 5. Run Caliptra/tools/scripts/Makefile, which provides steps to run a top-level simulation in Verilator
     - Example command:
         `make -C <path/to/run/folder> -f ${CALIPTRA_ROOT}/tools/scripts/Makefile TESTNAME=${TESTNAME} debug=1 verilator`